-What's more, coconut oil's benefits go far beyond the internal health of our bodies - it's also a well-kept beauty secret, great for your skin and hair.
+That’s right!
+While you may not typically think of using a cooking oil in your beauty routine, coconut oil's benefits go far beyond the internal health of our bodies - it's also a well-kept beauty secret, great for your skin and hair.

-Coconut oil for soft, healthy skin
+Coconut oil for soft, healthy skin.

 Here are a few ways you can incorporate coconut oil into your skin-care routine:

-Coconut oil for strong, healthy hair
+Coconut oil for strong, healthy hair.

 Coconut oil is also growing in popularity when it comes to hair care.
 Not only does it moisturize your scalp and help reduce or eliminate dandruff, but it also has been reported to tame frizzy flyaways, moisturize and thicken hair, and leave your scalp smelling faintly tropical and summery.